 - Mod Podge decoupage

-- small section of peaberries and clear button for optional bird-nest crown
+- small section of pip berries and a clear button for crown

 - Draw Bird Outline On Slate With Pencil

 I drew my bird freehand but you could also use a stencil for this.

 Using jewelry glue, adhere the buttons to the slate inside the outline.
 If you don’t have jewelry glue, use another good tacky glue.
 Overlap some of the buttons to get good coverage with no spaces showing.

 - Cover The Buttons With Mod Podge Decoupage

 Once the glue has dried, cover the buttons with a coat of decoupage.
 This helps to secure the overlapping buttons and will dry clear.

 - Add Details To Bird With Twigs And Pip Berries